chungquantin/substrate-dpos/README.md

 - `MaxActiveValidators`: The maximum number of candidates in the active validator set.
 This parameter is used for selecting the top N validators from the candidate pool.
 - `MinActiveValidators`: The minimum number of candidates in the active validator set.
 If there are not enough active validators, block production won't happen until there are enough validators, ensuring network stability.
 - `MaxDelegateCount`: The maximum number of candidates that delegators can delegate their tokens to.
-- `MinCandidateBond`: The minimum number of stake that a candidate needs to provide to register in the candidate pool.
+- `MinCandidateBond`: The minimum number of bond that a candidate needs to provide to register in the candidate pool.
 - `MinDelegateAmount`: The minimum amount of delegated tokens that a delegator needs to provide for one candidate.
 - `EpochDuration`: A predefined period during which the set of active validators remains fixed.
 At the end of each epoch, a new set of validators can be elected based on the current delegations.
 - `DelayDeregisterCandidateDuration`: Number of blocks required for the `deregister_candidate` method to work.